The HPDrive Project

 Why and how

 If you own one, a floppy disk drive like the 9895A is certainly a good choice, of course in combination with the appropriate 98034A/B HP-IB interface.
 If you can't find a 9895A drive or any other mass storage in working condition, emulating a real vintage drive on a conventional PC is an attractive alternative.
-Since the 98034A interface is the only peripheral interface which is directly supported by the 9845 operating system (besides the 98041A disc interface), it is probably a good idea to build this emulator for use with an HP-IB connection.
+Since the 98034A interface is the only peripheral interface which is directly supported by the 9845 operating system (besides the 98041A disk interface), it is probably a good idea to build this emulator for use with an HP-IB connection.
 At the PC side, only a suitable IEEE488/GPIB interface card is needed, plus the emulator program itself.

 HPDrive Setup